scharantej/dataplex-oda/02-lab-guide/07-explore-with-spark-sql.md

 ![DEW-1](../01-images/07-02.png)
 <br><br>

-Then run an aggregation query-
+Then run an aggregation query to find the number of crimes per year in Chicago -
 ```
 select year as crime_year, count(*) as crimes_count from oda_raw_zone.chicago_crimes group by year order by year desc
 ```